nuriel77/iri-playbook/docs/installation.rst

 The **proper** way to install the node is using the :ref:`getting_started_quickly`.

-The following documentation is provided as reference for those with good experience with Linux and Ansible.
+The following documentation is provided as reference for those with good experience with Linux and Ansible, or for those who would like to install multiple nodes at once.

 Update System Packages